mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 yarn add react-native-web react-scripts react-dom
 ```

 - `react-native-web`(https://github.com/necolas/react-native-web) is the React Native for Web library.
-It provides a mapping of the React Native features to the web.
+It provides a mapping of the React Native components and APIs to their web counterparts.
 - `react-scripts` are the scripts used by [Create React App](https://github.com/facebook/create-react-app) to bundle and run your web application.
 - `react-dom` is what allows React to run on the web.
 It's recommended to install a version of React DOM that matches your currently installed version of React.